richcorrado/MNIST-digits/README.md

 good results if run directly.
 It has been included so that students can easily read the code and modify it to run in their favorite python environment.

-Finally MNIST_Digits-overview.html is the output of jupyter's "download as html" function that would allow someone without jupyter to follow the presentation in the notebook.`
+Finally MNIST_Digits-overview.html is the output of jupyter's "download as html" function that would allow someone without jupyter to follow the presentation in the notebook.
+This file can be easily viewed in a browser at https://richcorrado.github.io/MNIST_Digits-overview.html.